Table of Contents

-Brugada syndrome is a genetic disorder which is associated with the abnormal rhythm in the heart and causing ventricular arrhythmias.
+Brugada syndrome is a genetic disorder associated with the development of ventricular arrhythmias.

-These patients are characterized by the potential to suffer from sudden cardiac death, and an implantable cardioverter defibrillator (ICD), is the gold standard for prevention.
+These patients are characterized by their potential to suffer from sudden cardiac death, and an implantable cardioverter defibrillator (ICD), is the gold standard for prevention.

-Quinidine has shown promise in this group of patients and a standard alternative treatment.
-The study which proclaims this effect is a recently published study and was conducted in 96 patients and had a mean follow-up of 113 months.
+Quinidine has shown promise in this group of patients and is a standard alternative treatment.
+The study that proclaims this effect is a recently published study conducted in 96 patients, with a mean follow-up of 113 months.

-In a systematic review, where the various antiarrhythmic drugs were evaluated for atrial fibrillation, though the quinidine reduced the recurrence of atrial fibrillation, it was associated with an increased mortality and it was the most proarrhythmogenic agent among the tested class of drug (class 1A, 1C and 3 were included in the systematic review).
+In a systematic review where the various antiarrhythmic drugs were evaluated for atrial fibrillation, though quinidine reduced the recurrence of atrial fibrillation, it was associated with an increased mortality and it was the most proarrhythmogenic agent among the tested classes of drugs (class 1A, 1C and 3 were included).

 Side effects of quinidine

-As with other drugs in the class A group, this is also proarrhythmic and has the potential to cause sudden death, thus reducing its routine use.
+As with other drugs in the class A group, quinidine is also proarrhythmogenic and has the potential to cause sudden death, thus reducing its routine use.
 Like disopyramide, it can also precipitate heart failure.

-There occurs characteristic arrhythmia with quinidine, namely bigeminy and ventricular premature tachycardia.
-There also occurs the prolongation of the QT interval (this is related to a delay in repolarization) causing risk of Torsades de pointes and is maximum with this drug.
+Bigeminy and premature ventricular tachycardia are characteristic arrhythmias caused by quinidine.
+There also occurs a prolongation of the QT interval (this is related to a delay in repolarization) causing a risk of Torsades de pointes and is maximal with this drug.

 The risk of digitalis toxicity is enhanced with quinidine administration and other risk factors include the presence of hypokalemia.
-On the administration of very large doses rapidly, there occurs a risk of hypotension with quinidine.
+On the rapid administration of very large dose, there is a risk of hypotension with quinidine.
 The reason is the direct vasodilatory property of quinidine.
 Quinidine is also associated with a hypoglycemic effect and immune mediated reactions.

-The quinidine toxicity is described with a characteristics term known as cinchonism.
-The signs and symptoms of cinchonism include the blurring of vision, a ringing sound in the ears which is known as tinnitus, psychosis, confusion, delirium and headache.
+Quinidine toxicity is described by a characteristic term known as cinchonism.
+The signs and symptoms of cinchonism include blurring of vision, ringing in the ears known as tinnitus, psychosis, confusion, delirium and headache.

 Treatment of side effects